What is an eating disorder?

 - Stay close to your family and friends.
 They can help you and help you to avoid unhelpful websites that encourage you to lose weight and stay very thin.

 If you are worried about food or eating, the first step is to talk to someone you trust… and try to do it soon.
 This is probably easier said than done!
-Find out more about starting difficult conversations.
-The services below could support you also.
+Find out more about getting the support you need.
+The services below could also support you.

 Worried about someone else